 Little Chef was once the biggest of all Britain's roadside names.
-For almost 60 years it has catered for families on the move and making a good attempt to attract local residents too.
+For almost 60 years it catered for families on the move, and made a good attempt to attract local residents, too.

-It was the golden child of its owners Trusthouse Forte, which was then seized upon by Granada who grew it to become a 439-branch mega-brand.
+It was the golden child of its owners Trusthouse Forte, which was then seized upon by Granada who grew it to become a 439-branch mega-brand, with branches every eight miles along major roads.
 What followed was a slow and painful decline, with 15 years of headlines about financial difficulties and mass closures as the chain was thrown between passionless owners who each had a completely different strategy.

 Little Chef have had a huge cultural impact, often owing to their negative public perception from the past.
 There is a long-standing joke that Little Chef's chain of restaurants pre-dates the British road network.
 This joke lasted a lot longer than their restaurants.

-As of October 2018, the Little Chef website is still advertising restaurants that closed two years ago, causing confusion.
+As of July 2020, the Little Chef website is still advertising restaurants that closed four years ago, causing confusion.
+Somebody is continuing to pay the bills to keep both of its websites active every year.

 Full details: Little Chef locations